nsinorov/SoftUniMainPath/CSharp - Advanced/C# Advanced/Stacks and Queues - Exercises/Truck Tour/README.md

 	The first line will contain the value of N
 	The next N lines will contain a pair of integers each, i.e. the amount of petrol that petrol pump will give and the distance between that petrol pump and the next petrol pump.

+## Output:

+	An integer which will be the smallest index of the petrol pump from which we can start the tour.